ZiyingFeng/Unit-Converter-App/README.md

 # Unit-Converter-App
 In this assignment, we want you to create an iOS app that calculates the conversion from one unit to another using what you have learned about variables and functions.
-Use the video guide to help you navigate the details.

 Your application should include a UITextField for the user to put the initial measurement into.
 It should be paired with a UILabel clarifying which units the input is in.